As the coronavirus pandemic sweeps the globe, many aspects of ordinary life have been altered.

 Both Facebook and Google, companies who faced reputational damage after the 2018 Cambridge Analytica scandal, released statements suggesting that they would not directly share data with the US government.

-“We’re not aware of any active conversations or asks with the US or other governments at this point asking for access to that data directly,” Mark Zuckerberg, the co-founder and of Facebook, told reporters on March 18.
+“We’re not aware of any active conversations or asks with the US or other governments at this point asking for access to that data directly,” Mark Zuckerberg, the co-founder and CEO of Facebook, told reporters on March 18.

 Google released a similar statement, saying that any work between the company and the government “would follow our stringent privacy protocols and would not involve sharing data about any individual’s location, movement, or contacts.”